Jahméne: Notting Hill Carnival Billboard

 To mark the launch of the initiative, a celebratory event was organised by Kayne Kawasaki, with support from the A.C.E (African Caribbean Exchange), funded by Anthony Joshua.
 A.C.E covered the cost of a nearby venue just steps from the billboard, along with catering and live performances.
 The event brought together donors, community members, and long-time representatives of the Cochrane family.
 Guests were welcomed by the sounds of traditional steel pan music and treated to a special performance by Alexander D. Great, a Trinidadian calypsonian singer and musician, who paid tribute to Kelso’s legacy through his music.

 Inspired by the initiative, Anthea Hudson of Notting Hill Carnival Ltd. took further action by securing bus stop advertisement spaces across the area as part of their ‘R.E.S.P.E.C.T’ campaign, which aimed to highlight the core values that sustain and define Notting Hill Carnival.

-During the Carnival, Kayne and Jahméne also conducted vox pop interviews with attendees near the billboard.
-They asked the public if they recognised the individual featured and used the opportunity to educate those unfamiliar with Kelso Cochrane’s story.

 Photography

 Gabrielle

 Jahméne first joined Gabrielle on her “Under My Skin” album launch tour in 2018, returning in 2019 to support her once again.

 Following this collaboration, Jahméne took on the responsibility of designing Gabrielle’s tour programmes and merchandise for subsequent tours.

-Having recognised Jahméne’s photography, photo editing skills and having developed a personal friendship, Gabrielle’s manager, Lisa Bennington, arranged a photoshoot with Jahméne to capture promotional images for an upcoming Gabrielle tour.
-While the shoot was originally intended for promotional purposes, Gabrielle was so impressed by the photographs and their artistic direction that she selected one of the images to feature as the cover art for her next album, “A Place In Your Heart.”
+Gabrielle’s manager, Lisa Bennington, arranged a photoshoot with Jahméne to capture promotional images for an upcoming Gabrielle tour.
+Gabrielle selected one of the images to feature as the cover art for her next album, “A Place In Your Heart.”

 As a tribute to Gabrielle, Jahméne recorded a version of her song Rise, honouring her artistry and influence.